 Landscape architecture is concerned with creating and preserving outdoor spaces in order to improve and maintain a healthy and good quality of life for people, while ensuring the survival of the complex, physical, cultural, and natural systems that make up our planet.
-If you are interested in designing livable residential communities or recreation areas, restoring prairie, re-connecting city-dwellers with nature, mapping and evaluating historic cultural features, or creating healing gardens or amusement parks, this field may be for you!
+If you are interested in designing sustainable residential communities or recreation areas, restoring prairies, re-connecting city-dwellers with nature, adapting cities to climate change, mapping and evaluating historic cultural features, or creating therapeutic gardens or resorts, this major may be for you!

 Landscape and Urban Studies (BS/BA LUS)